 Loud operating noise has long been a downside to garbage disposals, but today’s models are much quieter, with the inclusion of insulation and padded mounts that reduce vibration.
 High-end disposals can be very quiet, emitting little more than a hum, while some budget-friendly models are still fairly loud.
 Manufacturers are not required to publish a disposal’s noise factor, so a good way to get a quiet model is to check out customer reviews.

-With its massive 1.1 HP motor and the ability to grind even large chunks of food without breaking a sweat, the InSinkErator Pro Series makes after-dinner cleanup a breeze in busy kitchens.
+With its massive 1.1 HP motor and the ability to grind even large chunks of food without breaking a sweat, this InSinkErator goes a long way to help facilitate cleanup in busy kitchens.
 The model’s SoundSeal® technology employs insulation and reduced-vibration mounts to ensure quiet operation, and its Auto-Reverse Grind® technology works well to prevent food jams.
 While it’s the most powerful disposal of our three picks, it’s only nine inches in diameter and tops out at 13.5 inches in height.
 InSinkErator provides a limited 12-year warranty against material defects.

 Affordable, efficient, and easy to install—these are the top reasons buyers laud the Waste King Legend 1/2 HP Continuous-Feed Disposal.
 No wiring skills are required to set the disposal in place.
 It comes with an attached power cord that plugs directly into an under-sink outlet.
 You’ll still need to connect the plumbing under the sink, but clear, simple instructions are included.
 There’s a removable splash guard for easy cleaning and, weighing 7.8 pounds with a diameter of only 6.8 inches and measuring 13.5 inches in height, the Waste King Legend fits right into small under-sink spaces.
 Many buyers say the Waste King is quieter than the disposal it replaced, and the product comes with a limited five-year warranty.